MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/multi-factor-authentication-microsoft-365-test-environment.md

 1. Open a new, private instance of your browser.

-2. Go to the Office 365 portal ([https://portal.office.com](https://portal.office.com)) and sign in with the User 2 account name and password.
+2. Go to the [Microsoft 365 admin center](https://admin.microsoft.com) and sign in with the User 2 account name and password.

 3. After signing in, you are prompted to set up the account for more information.
 Click **Next**.